pixeltable/pixeltable/README.md

 ### What is Pixeltable?

 Pixeltable unifies data storage, versioning, and indexing with orchestration and model versioning under a declarative table interface, with transformations, model inference, and custom logic represented as computed columns.

+### What problems does Pixeltable solve?

+Today's solutions for AI app development require extensive custom coding and infrastructure plumbing.
+Tracking lineage and versions between and across data transformations, models, and deployments is cumbersome.
+Pixeltable lets ML Engineers and Data Scientists focus on exploration, modeling, and app development without dealing with the customary data plumbing.

 ### What does Pixeltable provide me with?
 Pixeltable provides: